SDWT/TestTasks/README.md

 ## prev_Koshelek.TestTask
 This solution has some problems with docker containers.

+# Using:
-This compose file is the solution of test task.
+Docker compose file is the solution of test task.
 It's include postgres

-# Using:
 1) Download `docker-compose.yml` from Koshelek.TestTask directory
 2) Use `docker-compose up`
 3) Pages